Requirements for Qualification

 Guernsey

-It is anticipated that teaching will commence in October 2023 and run through until April 2024.
+It is anticipated that teaching will commence in October each year and run through until April the following year.
 It is expected that exams will follow shortly thereafter.

 Dates are currently being finalised.
 Please email mourantgsgsy-lawguernsey@mourant.com for further information.